 The World Meteorological Organisation (WMO) guideline no.8 defines the measurement requirements for weather stations.
 The WMO also defines stringent measurement requirements for a standards compliance weather station, called a Tier 1 weather station.
 For example, the WMO specifies that all wind measurements must be made at a height of 10 metres, which makes the installation inconvenient.

-There are also some consumer grade / hobby store weather stations which may provide interesting an inaccurate weather data to home users however these are usually not calibrated and the data cannot be relied on.
+There are also some consumer-grade / hobby store weather stations which may provide interesting inaccurate weather data to home users however these are usually not calibrated and the data cannot be relied on.

 Unidata’s Weather Stations have a broad range of applications depending on your choice of configuration and instruments.
 When considering a weather station purchase, most customers will decide to set up a Tier 2 weather station.
-Customers then have the choice of using a specialised instrument for each measured parameter or a modern multi parameter instrument, like Vaisala WTX536 weather transmitter or Lufft WS800-UMB smart weather sensor.
+Customers then have the choice of using a specialised instrument for each measured parameter or a modern multi-parameter instrument, like the Vaisala WTX536 weather transmitter or Lufft WS800-UMB smart weather sensor.